fufu666-max/time-quill-vault/README.md

 ### Local Tests

-The local tests verify:
+The local tests verify comprehensive boundary cases:
+- Age 10 is not eligible (should return false)
+- Age 17 is not eligible (should return false)
-- Age 18 is eligible (should return true)
+- Age 18 is eligible (should return true) - exact boundary
+- Age 19 is eligible (should return true)
 - Age 20 is eligible (should return true)
-- Age 17 is not eligible (should return false)
-- Age 10 is not eligible (should return false)

 ### Sepolia Tests